avandocampos/avandocampos/README.md

 # 👋 Hi, I'm Avando Campos

 ### About Me
 - 🌱 I'm a Full-Stack Python and JavaScript Developer with a passion for creating user-friendly applications.
+I am also an IT analyst at the Federal University of Ceará and a network specialist.
-- 🔧 Proficient in: **Pytohn, Django, Flask, MongoDB, Mysql, PostgreSQL, GraphQL, JavaScript, React, Node.js,** and **DevOps**.
+- 🔧 Proficient in: **Pytohn, Django, Flask, MongoDB, MySQL, MariaDB, PostgreSQL, GraphQL, JavaScript, React** and **Node.js,**.
 - 📚 Currently learning: **Machine Learning** and **other things about AI**.
 - 👯 Open to collaborating on innovative projects and contributing to open-source.